godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Metals/Metal Attributes and Statistics.md

 # Attributes
 A Metal's Attributes are slightly different from a Mage's; they lack the "mental" Attributes of a Mage-Pilot (which are Mind, Potential, and Tenacity), as well as a measure of reaction speed (Reflex) due to these things being pilot-dependent.
 It is still the pilot in control, after all, and Metals aren't quite capable of truly acting on their own.
-## Structure (Power+Body)
+## Structure (Power + Body)
 This is the measure of the physical construction and ability of the Metal.
 Governs: Health, Toughness, and Melee Damage Bonus
-## Engineering (Reflex+Tenacity)
+## Engineering (Reflex + Tenacity)
+This is a measure of the quality of the design of a Metal, and this dictates how far one can push the limits of their Metal.
-Governs: Heat Limit,
+Governs: Heat Limit, , Speed
-## Computation (Mind+Potential)
+## Computation (Mind + Potential)
-Governs: E-Res
+This is the measure of the
+Governs: Shields Systems Points (SP), Sensor Range, Ranged Accuracy Bonus
 # Statistics
+## Structure
+- Health
+- Toughness
+- Melee Damage Bonus
+## Engineering
+- Heat Limit
+- Ranged Accuracy Bonus
+- Speed
+## Computation
+- Electronic-Warfare Resistance
+- System Points
+- Sensor Range
 ## Unkeyed
 These are stats that do not have a keyed Attribute; they are free-standing.
-### Integrity
+- Integrity
-Metals do not enter a death spiral when reduced to 0 Health; instead, they mark off one Integrity and go back to full Health.
+	- Metals do not enter a death spiral when reduced to 0 Health; instead, they mark off one Integrity and go back to full Health.
 When a Metal reaches 0 Integrity, it is destroyed.